ST10462553/ST10462553_IMAD5112_Practicum/README.md

 this repository is meant to discuss the making of my practicum submission

 ## The purpose of the app:
-The purpose of the app is to track the weather forecast of the week.
-The user is introduced to the ability to view the weeks weather foreast with exceptional User experience and User Interface elements.
-The app is structured with loops arrays that allocate the day with its weather condition.
+The purpose of the app is:
+* Users to be able to access weekly weather forecasts
+* Have a good user-friendly UI that gives users swift navigation through app
+* Ability to change user input should users make a faulty upon typing
+* Bring user satisfaction without falsifying the written data
+* Use arrays and functions to be able to calculate the average temperatures for the week
+* Capture/ restore data written in the app.

 ## The elements on the app:
 the app includes a screen displaying the weather's conditions (temperatures) with their respective days of the week as well as explanatory weather conditions like: